ycyr/prometheus/README.md

 Let this run for a few minutes and you will notice the load alert appear.
 Then Ctrl+C to stop this container.

-### Add Additional Datasources
+### Add Datasources the Old Way

-Now we need to create the Prometheus Datasource in order to connect Grafana to Prometheus
+If you need to add additional Datasources to the default:

 * Click the `Grafana` Menu at the top left corner (looks like a fireball)
 * Click `Data Sources`
 * Click the green button `Add Data Source`.